anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The inability to effectively do TLS in responder mode is one reason for relying on object security.
 Another reason is the application on different transports channels, for which TLS may not be available, such as Bluetooth and NFC.

-Therefore, BRSKI-PRM relies on an additional signature wrapping of the exchanged data objects .
+Therefore, BRSKI-PRM relies on an additional signature wrapping of the exchanged data objects.
 For EST {{RFC7030}} the registrar then needs to do some pre-processing to verify this signature, which is not present in EST.